gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 **3. Pyramid of energy**
 A graphical representation of energy flow at each successive trophic level in an ecosystem is called **pyramid of energy**.
 The bottom of the pyramid of energy is occupied by the producers.
 There is a gradual decrease in energy transfer at successive tropic levels from producers to the upper levels.
 Therefore, the pyramid of energy is **always upright**.

-{{< figure "images/books/12-biology/botany/eco-system/7.10: pyramids-of-energy-in-any-ecosystem.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.10: pyramids-of-energy-in-any-ecosystem.png" "w-25 float-start">}}

 Figure 7.10: Pyramids of Energy (Kcal/unitarea /unit time) in any ecosystem